sjlloyd07/portfolio_projects/superstore_sales/README.md

-# Office Superstore Sales Trend Analysis
+# Office Superstore Sales Analysis

 ### In 2015, the business stakeholders at an office supply super store want to know how they should plan their resources for the future by examining the previous years' sales records.